Rambhatla Lakshminarayana Sastry: Childhood and education

 Sastry was born at Gudivada Agraharam in Palakonda division of Srikakulam district.
 He lost his father at the age of 13 years.
 After schooling, Sastry studied Telugu and Sanskrit languages formally.
 He later joined in Maharajah Government Sanskrit College, Vizianagaram and obtained PoL and M.A. degrees from Banaras Hindu University.

 Teaching career

 He has worked as a Telugu pundit in junior colleges in Parvathipuram and Salur for a few years.
-He then moved to Visakhpatnam and joined as a Telugu lecturer in Mrs. A.V.N.
+He then moved to Visakhapatnam and joined as a Telugu lecturer in Mrs. A.V.N.
 College.
 Throughout the course of his teaching career Sastry has mentored hundreds of students who later went onto become scholars in the field of literature & arts.
 He has been credited in the doctoral thesis of Dr. S V Joga Rao who won the Telugu Sahitya Akademi award of Government of India in 1989.
 He has been inducted into the teaching faculty of Telugu department in Andhra University.